-On the series, Cheyenne many times takes various temporary law enforcement positions.
-Prior to becoming an actor, Clint Walker was a deputy sheriff.
+On the show, Cheyenne many times took various temporary law enforcement positions.
+Prior to becoming an actor, Clint Walker was a Deputy Sheriff.

 Cheyenne gets his name from the Cheyenne Indians, who killed his parents, but then took him in and raised him.

-Many of the first year's episode were remakes of Warner Bros. western films, so the studio could use footage from those films to save money.
+Many of the first year's episode were remakes of Warner Brothers western films, so the studio could use footage from those films to save money.

-The first original television series produced by a major Hollywood film studio, Warner Brothers (some of Walt Disney's Wonderful World of Color (1954), which had premiered the year before, did not really consist of programming made exclusively for TV).
+The first original television series produced by a major Hollywood film studio, Warner Brothers (some of Walt Disney's Wonderful World of Color (1954), which had premiered the year before, did not consist of programming made exclusively for television).